Updated June 30, 2023

 Please note: NGHS has stated on its website that people enrolled in the UnitedHealthcare Group Medicare Advantage National PPO plan, including the Medicare Advantage State Health Benefit Plan for retirees, are not impacted by this negotiation.
 People enrolled in this plan will continue to have access to NGHS’ hospitals and physicians.

-NGHS is demanding a more than 25% price hike over the next three years, including a double-digit rate increase in the first year that would make its hospitals the most expensive in Georgia.
+NGHS is demanding a near 25% price hike over that would take effect over the next 24 months, including a double-digit rate increase in the first year that would make its hospitals the most expensive in Georgia.

 NGHS’ demands are not affordable or sustainable and would drive up premiums and out-of-pocket costs for Georgians as well as the cost of doing business for both self-insured and fully insured companies, impacting their ability to offer health care coverage for their employees.